thiswillbeyourgithub/wdoc/wdoc/docs/USAGE.md

     * If the estimated price is above this limit, stop instead.
     Note that the cost estimate for the embeddings is using the openai tokenizer, which is not universal.
+    This only applies to the summary and to the embeddings, not to queries.
     This check is skipped if the api_base url are changed.

 * `--notification_callback`: Callable, default `None`